Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 We set its name; its kind, text, because it points to executable code; its scope, linkage, which make the symbol global, like we did in the assembly; it doesn't need to be weak (weak symbols can be overridden by non-weak symbols);
-and it will need any special flags.
+and it won't need any special flags.

 Value, size and section will be updated when we add data to the symbol, so I put some default values there for now.